Sylpherius/Sylpherius.github.io/index.md

 ![Image of Me](Sylpherius.github.io/img/Website.jpg)

 ## Objectives
-I am a Sophomore at UC Irvine majoring in Computer Science.
-My current cumulative GPA is 3.86, and my GPA for Computer Science-related classes is 4.0.
+I am currently a Junior at UC Irvine majoring in Computer Science.
+My current cumulative GPA is 3.70.

-My main goal at this point in my life is to gain more professional experience with my programming skills.
-I have gained some insight in professional environments when working in my Truckxi internship and to some degree my Make School application (which are explained in detail below), but I want to be able to continually add to my experience in order to better understand what kinds of programming I'm more interested in.
+My main goal at the moment is to gain more professional experience with my programming skills and hopefully discover an internship that will both peak my interest in the field and extend into a full-time job offer after I graduate from UCI.
+I have gained some insight in professional environments when working in my Truckxi and JD internships and to some degree my Make School application (which are explained in detail below), but I want to be able to continually add to my experience in order to better understand what kinds of programming I'm more interested in.